Your Resources Are Limited

 The contents of this document have been gleaned from sources believed to be reliable but should not be considered authoritative.
 You are solely responsible for your own actions on how you use this information and encouraged to do your own research on the topic(s) included.
 Document is updated periodically.
 Check back for the latest version (date on page bottom of PDF version).
 See Page Header for Printing & Distribution recommendations.
 Contact P4T for corrections or suggestions.

 This document provides very basic reference material.
 You are encouraged to invest in, and carry, a full-fledged First Aid and Wilderness Survival Handbook.
 The SAS Survival Guide is recommended for its comprehensive content and compact size.
 Copies of the US Army Ranger Handbook and US Army Survival Manual are available on the P4T web site.
-Prior to taking a trip, review the online version of this document, click and review all links (in red) and research further for a thorough education.
+BEFORE VENTURING OUT, review the online version of this document, click and review all links (in red) and research further, and practice, for a thorough education.
 In a real-life situation, read all sections; even those that may not appear to apply to the situation, may contain helpful information.
 Make personal notes for future reference.

 Five (5) Components of Survival